Exploring South Africa's Garden Route

 Exploring the peaceful countryside by South Africa specialist Cara

 I was last in the Garden Route region in early summer.
 At this time, the blooms of the fynbos filled the hillsides, lending credence to the area’s name.
-And as the temperatures rose past warm and towards the balmy end of the scale, its beauty more than compensated.
+And as the temperatures rose past warm and toward the balmy end of the scale, its beauty more than compensated.

 The coast might draw the crowds, but heading into the hinterland of the N2 (the main highway of the Garden Route) takes you away from the hustle and bustle to a land with a distinctively more African feel.
 One of the most important towns of the interior, Oudtshoorn, is an unusual spot that owes its existence to a rather eccentric-looking bird, the ostrich.